This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Properties of Stones”.

 5. Hardness is an important parameter considered in the construction of:

 Explanation: It’s required in structures subjected to heavy loading.
 Bridge is one such structure.
-Slabs, walls and arches are not subjected to heavy loadings as bridge.
+Slabs, walls and arches are not subjected to heavy loadings as a bridge.

 6. What is the required specific gravity for a good building stone?